Farah Palmer Cup: How rugby saved Northland's Bron 'Horse' Hames' life

 Now, at 47 years of age, Hames stands as the oldest player in New Zealand's domestic women's rugby competition, the Farah Palmer Cup.
 Born in 1972, Hames is one of only five players in the entire 2019 competition to be born in the 1970s.

-More commonly known as Horse, the proud Northlander will come off the bench as reserve prop/hooker for the Northland Kauri in today's game against Otago at the Trigg Sports Arena at 2pm.
+More commonly known as Horse, the proud Northlander will come off the bench as reserve prop/hooker for the Northland Kauri in Saturday's game against Otago at the Trigg Sports Arena at 2pm.

 But it's her journey to this moment in time which reinforces her reputation as one of the many heroes of Northland women's rugby, and the ideal example for new players coming through the ranks.